awsdocs/amazon-workspaces-administration-guide/doc_source/register-deregister-directory.md

 1. Choose **Actions**, **Register**\.

+1. Select two subnets that are not from the same Availability Zone\.

+1. For **Enable Self Service Permissions**, choose **Yes** to enable your users to rebuild their WorkSpaces, change volume size, compute type and running mode\.
+Enabling may impact how much you pay for Amazon WorkSpaces\.
+Choose **No** otherwise\.

 1. For **Enable Amazon WorkDocs**, choose **Yes** to register the directory for use with Amazon WorkDocs or **No** otherwise\.
 **Note**
 This option is only displayed if Amazon WorkDocs is available in the region\.